Skip to main content

 • Pensions: Social security contributions play a crucial role in providing retirement benefits, calculated based on the total contributions made over an individual’s working life.

-• Sick Leave and Maternity Pay: Workers are entitled to benefits during periods of illness or maternity leave, allowing them to maintain some income during these times.
+• Sick Leave and Maternity Pay: Workers are entitled to benefits during periods of illness or maternity leave, subject to the applicable rules.

-• Unemployment Benefits: The system provides financial assistance to individuals who lose their jobs, helping them during periods of unemployment.
+• Unemployment Benefits: The system provides financial assistance to eligible individuals who lose their jobs.

 Contribution Calculation